-- The right to report the incident to University Police or local authorities.
+- The right to report the incident to UMBC Police or local authorities.
 The University will assist victims in notifying either the University or local police.
 Filing a police report does not mean the victim must pursue criminal charges.
 The victim maintains their rights throughout the process. - The right to receive written information about existing counseling, mental health, victim advocacy, legal assistance, Visa/immigration assistance, and student financial aid. - The right to receive written notification about options for available assistance in, and how to request changes to academic, living, transportation, and working situations, or Supportive Measures. - In addition to the campus services listed below, several community service organizations can provide counseling, mental health, and other related services to sexual assault victims.

-The UMBC Police Department has a Memorandum of Understanding with the Baltimore County Police Department to take primary investigative responsibility for serious crimes, including rape, due to additional resources required to ensure a thorough investigation.
-With the victim's consent, University Police will assist in notifying the Baltimore County Police Department for reports of rape to further investigate.
+With the victim's consent, UMBC Police will assist in notifying the Baltimore County Police Department for reports of rape for further investigation.